PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

    ![View your pipeline activity.](media/adf-ml-monitor.png 'Monitor')

-## Exercise 4: Populating SnowFlakes using the Databricks connector for SnowFlakes

-### Task 1: <VIJI>

-## Exercise 5: Visualizing in Power BI Desktop

-Duration: 20 minutes <VIJI>

-In this exercise, you will create visualizations in Power BI Desktop.

 ### Task 1: Obtain the JDBC connection string to your Azure Databricks cluster - Optional